-It is a unique method, which applies pressure to the reflex points on the hands and/or feet using the thumbs and fingers.
+It is a unique method, which applies pressure to the reflex points on the hands, face and/or feet using the thumbs and fingers.
 It is a natural therapy that people of all ages use – from babies to the elderly.

 You do not need to have a condition to enjoy reflexology as it provides a wonderful way to de-stress, relax and unwind.